Skip to content

 Looking at the current cost of smoking with today's prices, a 50g pouch of hand rolling tobacco costs around £32.
 Heavy smokers of around 20 a day can easily get through the full 50g pouch within 2-3 days, meaning they will be spending over £60 a week minimum on tobacco.
 And with the additional £2 extra that is set to be added, that takes the total to nearly £70 a week just on tobacco.

-An Incentive To Cut Down Your Nicotine Strength?
+An Incentive to Cut Down Your Nicotine Strength

 With the proposed price increases of the new vaping tax affecting different nicotine strength vape liquids, this could be used as an incentive for people to consider lowering their nicotine strengths down before the price increase comes into effect.